-Before we dive into my year of managerial misadventures, let me give you a quick tour of my tech journey.
-Picture a fresh-faced computer science grad, mid 2010s, armed with nothing but barely a computer science degree and an unhealthy but strong addiction to sugar and coffee.
+Before we dive into my year of managerial (mis)adventures, let me give you a quick tour of my tech journey so far.
+Picture a fresh-faced computer science grad, mid 2010s, armed with nothing but macbook air, barely a degree and an unhealthy but strong addiction to both sugar and coffee.
 That was me, ready to conquer the world one line of code at a time.

-Other highlights include systems I’ve architected that could handle millions of users, survived countless production fires and I also mastered the art of explaining technical debt to non-technical folks (hint: it involves a lot of hand-waving and metaphors).
-I’ve worked at scrappy startups, and at tech giants, but as it turns out, all that coding prowess was just the prelude to my biggest challenge yet: learning to manage people instead of pixels or TCP packets.
+Other highlights include systems I’ve architected and built that could handle millions of users, and survived countless production fires.
+I also mastered the art of explaining technical debt to non-technical folks (hint: it’s the hand-waving and metaphors).
+I’ve worked at scrappy startups, and at tech giants, but as it turns out, all that coding prowess was just the prelude to my biggest challenge yet: learning to manage people instead of database indices.

 Introduction

-Picture this: One year ago, I traded in my comfortable backend engineer hoodie for a shiny new “engineering manager” cape.
-Okay, there wasn’t actually a cape (note to self: propose capes at next offsite planning), but the transition was just as dramatic.
-After over a decade of cozying up in the back(end) to Ruby and JavaScript, I suddenly found myself leading a team of frontend gurus.
+One year ago, I traded in my comfortable backend engineer hoodie for a shiny new “engineering manager” hat.
+Okay, there wasn’t actually a hat, but the transition was just as dramatic.
+After years of cozying up in the zen backend of almost poetic Ruby classes, I suddenly found myself leading a team of frontend ninjas.
 Talk about a plot twist!

-So, grab your favorite caffeinated beverage, and let’s explore the unexpected lessons I’ve learned during this year-long adventure.
-Spoiler alert: it involves less coding and more… people-ing.
+So, grab your favorite caffeinated beverage, and let’s explore the unexpected lessons I’ve learned during this year-and-a-bit-long adventure.

-Remember when you used to solve all the problems by furiously typing code until the wee hours of the morning?
-Ah, those were the days.
+Remember when you used to solve all the problems by furiously typing code until the early morning hours?
+Ah, those were the days (or all-nighters).
 But as a manager, I quickly learned that approach is about as effective as trying to put out a fire with my kid’s water pistol.

 Meet Sir David Brailsford, Manchester United’s new director.
-No, he didn’t personally slap the keyboard out of my hands, but his words about ownership hit me harder than a second Red Bull at 2 AM: “We respond better and perform better with a little bit more ownership.”
+No, he’s not helping me write this post, but his words about ownership hit me harder than a second Red Bull at 2 AM before a morning math exam: “We respond better and perform better with a little bit more ownership.”

 At first, I fell into the classic trap of depth-first leadership.
 It’s like trying to play every instrument in the orchestra yourself – you might make some noise, but it’s not going to be a symphony.